 We returned to the National Park on the days before Tet.
-When the spring sunlight penetrated through the branches and leaves, it was also the time when the Park staff began their daily work: patrolling and protecting the forest.
+When the spring sunshine penetrated through the branches and leaves, it was also the time when the Park staff began their daily work: patrolling and protecting the forest.
 From Thai An Forest Protection Station, our group followed the members of the Da Hang Village Forest Protection Community Group, Vinh Hai Commune (Ninh Hai) and began to weave through the forest.
-In early spring, the Chua Mountain forest seemed to put on a new, deep green coat.
+In early spring, the Chua Mountain forest seemed to be wearing a new, deep green coat.
 The deeper we went into the sub-areas, the more we saw the rocky mountains and bushes typical of the dry coastal region.

 Thanh Thinh